 CBS OWN Zoom & Skype Consultations

-NYC Marriage Counselor – Helping You Feel More Connected
+NYC Marriage Counseling Therapist – Helping You Feel More Connected

-Marriage is challenging, and it is a lot of work.
-That is why so many people work with marriage therapists in New York City to overcome issues that are getting in the way of your relationship reaching its potential.
-Marriage is a transition in a couples’ relationship and relationships can change over time.
-Work, schedules, children present a challenge to a marriage and to preserving romance, intimacy and connection.
+Married life especially after many years can be challenging and needs awareness and some effort for many couples.
+This is why so many NYC couples work with therapists who specialize in Marriage Counseling.
+In a most general sense, the greatest challenge and downfall for married couples over time is that partners take each other for granted.
+Work, schedules, raising children present a challenge to a marriage and to preserving romance, intimacy and connection.
 It helps to know that a marriage does not just grow and get better on its own.
-For a marriage not to deteriorate, it is important to pay attention to what is going on in the relationship all of the time, make it a priority and not the last on the list, create time for connection and ensure quality alone time.
+For a marriage not to deteriorate, it is important to pay attention to what is going on in the relationship all of the time, make it a priority and not the last item on the list, create time for connection and ensure quality alone time.

-There are many things that can create an estrangement in a marriage but what brings most couples to need a marriage counselor in New York City is lack of intimacy and romance, communication problems, conflict, lack of connection.
-Most married couples I see in my office, have stressful jobs, are focused on raising kids, which can be stressful and are generally exhausted and thinly spread.
+There are many things that can create an estrangement in a marriage but what brings most couples to marriage counseling in New York City is lack of intimacy and romance, communication problems, conflict, and lack of connection.
+Most married couples I see in my office have stressful jobs, are focused on raising kids, which can be stressful, and are generally exhausted and thinly spread.
 They simply do not find time for each other with so many demands on their time and attention and over time they grow apart.
 Many couples struggle with the idea that they have to schedule alone time.
 Sex and romance simply take the back seat to kids, chores, jobs, bills, “to do” lists.
-You arrived on this page most likely from searching NYC marriage therapist or marriage counselor in Manhattan.
-Please take your time and read this page.

 To make an appointment, call 212-953-1388 or email irinafirstein@aol.com.